treellama/shapefusion/trunk/README.txt

 	Collection and sound names are now read from a simple external text file.
 	ShapeFusion now requires at least wxWidgets 2.8.x.
 	Fixed a bug that prevented opening shapes files on Windows.
+	Fixed a file I/O bug that prevented BMP exporting on Windows.
 	Code cleanup and minor fixes.

 0.4